When the Fog Clears

 Ursula Woods

-Every day, the mists of the Huon Valley perform a seductive dance, gently obscuring and revealing contours of the fertile land and waters.
+Mists of the Huon Valley perform a seductive dance, gently obscuring and revealing contours of the fertile land and waters.
 Situated in The Watershed Franklin, When The Fog Clears features six artists from lutruwita / Tasmania exploring the region’s iconic mists through a variety of mediums including installation, sculpture, illustration, sound, and video.
+Developed exclusively for Franklin, this exhibit extends from the waterfront itself into the chambers, kilns, and rafters of the shed, inviting visitors to consider fog as an atmosphere that can cloak us in unexpected ways.

-the banks of the river do not grieve separation
+Catalog essay: the banks of the river do not grieve separation

 Written by Selena De Carvalho, February 2025